lee-t/ToolUniverse/docs/guide/mcp_support.rst

 Summary
 -------

-ToolUniverse's MCP support provides a powerful, standardized way to integrate scientific tools with AI assistants.
+ToolUniverse's MCP support provides a powerful, standardized way to integrate scientific tools with AI scientists.
 The SMCP implementation extends standard MCP capabilities with scientific domain expertise, making it easy to build sophisticated AI-scientist workflows.

 Key takeaways:

-- **Easy Integration**: Simple setup with major AI assistants
+- **Easy Integration**: Simple setup with major AI scientists
-- **Comprehensive Tools**: Access to 600+ scientific tools through MCP
+- **Comprehensive Tools**: Access to 649+ scientific tools through MCP
 - **Flexible Configuration**: Multiple transport options and tool selection
 - **Production Ready**: High-performance, secure, and reliable
 - **Extensive Documentation**: Complete guides for all major AI platforms

-Start with the :doc:`building_ai_scientists/index` guide to begin building your AI scientist, or explore specific integrations for your preferred AI assistant.
+Start with the :doc:`building_ai_scientists/index` guide to begin building your AI scientist, or explore specific integrations for your preferred AI scientist.